 Using TVMob to access copyrighted content without authorization violates copyright law in most jurisdictions.
 While enforcement varies by location and provider, users technically face potential legal consequences for streaming unauthorized content through apps like TVMob.

 Some internet service providers now actively monitor for illegal streaming activity and send warning notices to customers who access unauthorized content.
-Repeated violations can result in service throttling, account suspension, or legal action.
+If a user repeatedly violates the terms, it can result in service throttling, account suspension, or legal action.

 Lack of Consumer Protections